MicrosoftDocs/ATADocs/ATPDocs/capacity-planning.md

 1. Run the [!INCLUDE [Product short](includes/product-short.md)] Sizing Tool, **TriSizingTool.exe**, from the zip file you downloaded.
 1. When the tool finishes running, open the Excel file results.
-1. In the Excel file, locate and click on the **Azure ATP Summary** sheet.
+1. In the Excel file, locate and select the **Azure ATP Summary** sheet.
 The other sheet isn't needed since it's for ATA planning.
     ![Sample capacity planning tool](media/capacity-tool.png)

 1. Locate the **Busy Packets/sec** field in the Azure ATP sensor table in the results Excel file and make a note of it.